AndreaFan123/project_retro/README.md

 };
 ```

-Now my `layout.tsx` was server-side, and I was able to implement dynamic metadata.
+Now my `layout.tsx` was server component, and I was able to implement dynamic metadata.

 Example of using dynamic metadata: